pjtunstall/a-ray-tracer-darkly/README.md

   camera.render(
         &world,
-        PathBuf::from("demo").join("plane"), // Where the image will be saved. max_depth,
+        PathBuf::from("demo").join("basic"), // Where the image will be saved. max_depth,
         samples_per_pixel,
         background, // A function of the form `fn(&Ray) -> Color`.